lemanyk/moppi/README.md

 Async
 Check pip cli, but not the source
 Can install other moppi projects without extra configuration.
-Should be only used inside of a virtualenv.
 In docker it's still better to use a non-root user, so third party packages won't tamper with hosts file, system clock or even run outside of a container using some vulnerabilty.
 Or run outside of a container into cluster causing catastrophe.

 ## done